 Two classes of units, namely Class A units and Class I units, are available for subscription for the Sub-Fund.
 Class A units and Class I units are subject to different management fees.
-All the Class I units were redeemed during the year ended 31 December 2017.
-For the year ended 31 December 2018, only Class A units were in issue.
+For the year ended 31 December 2019, only Class A units were in issue.

-The Sub-Fund may invest in debt securities issued within the People's Republic of China ("PRC") and the PRC equity securities by using RQFII quota of the Manager.
-As at 31 December 2018, the approved RQFII quota granted to the Manager by the State Administration of Foreign Exchange ("SAFE") was RMB3.1 billion (2017: RMB3.1 billion).
+The Sub-Fund may invest in debt securities issued within the People's Republic of China ("PRC") and the PRC equity securities by using RQFII status of the Manager.